felixadams/area_calculator/README.md

 ## How to Run:

+step_1_annoying: run this first. it is just a way to convert the h5 files from the pixel classification output into a usable png format.

 ### Jupyter Notebook Version:
 1. Open the notebook file in a Jupyter environment.
 2. Ensure that the input folder contains the original bright field images and their corresponding h5 files.